 Following a complimentary chauffeur transfer to the airport and included lounge access, fly out to Bilbao where you'll be met for a private transfer to glamorous San Sebastián.
-Along the way, you might have time to call into Gernika, where you'll have the chance to learn about the town's tragic civil war past, which inspired one of Picasso's greatest works.
-Otherwise, pause for lunch in Leikeito, with its collection of intimate cafés overlooking a delightful beach.
+Along the way, you will pass by Gernika with its tragic civil war past, which inspired one of Picasso's greatest works.
 Then, on arrival in San Sebastián, you'll check into your hotel.
 Along with its cutting-edge architecture and bold works of art, it's also perfectly positioned for exploring the sights.

 Stay: Hotel Silken Amara Plaza

 After a relaxing morning, you’ll be treated to an included lunch inspired by the town’s famous pintxo tapas.
 It’s then time to begin your programme of excursions, with an expert-led tour of San Sebastián itself, taking in its golden beaches, ornate bridges and Art-Nouveau beauty.

 An included transfer will then see you to the train in Bilbao for a welcome drink as you wind through hilly countryside.
 Before your first gourmet, wine-paired dinner, you’ll also settle in to your wood-panelled, climate-controlled suite.
 Expect a regency sofa, a lavish double bed and an en-suite massage shower-cum-sauna.
 The train will overnight in Carranza.